-One of the most popular national parks in Alaska is Kenai Fjords National Park.
-Located about 130 miles south of Anchorage, it is easily accessible by car, bus or train.
+One of the most popular national parks in Alaska is Kenai Fjords National Park .
 Seward is the small coastal community located at the entrance of the park.
+Located about 130 miles south of Anchorage, Seward is easily accessible by car, bus or train.
 From Seward you can take a day cruise out to see all the park has to offer.
-Kenai Fjords National Park is known for great marine wildlife viewing, such as whales, sea lions, otters and more!
-Also, not to be missed on these cruises are the glaciers.
+Kenai Fjords National Park is known for great marine wildlife viewing, such as whales, sea lions, otters and lets not forgot its glaciers!

 There are multiple National Park cruises that depart daily.
-The earliest departure for these is 8:00am and the latest is 12:00pm.
+The earliest departure is at 8:00am and the latest is at 11:30am.
 Two types of boats are used, either single-hulled or catamarans.
 The catamarans are able to cover the same distance as the single hulled boats, but in a shorter time.
 They are also better for people susceptible to motion sickness.

-If you have a full day in Seward you can take advantage of more in depth cruises such as Kenai Fjords’ Northwestern Fjord cruise.
+If you have a full day in Seward you can cruise deeper into Kenai Fjords National Park into Northwestern Fjord.
+Again, both day cruise companies offer Northwestern Fjord cruises.
+The primary difference between the two are the size of the vessel – Kenai Fjords Tours cruise it in a larger vessel with more amenities, and Major Marine Tours in smaller, more intimate vessel, both receive high ratings.
 The Northwestern Fjord Cruise travels further into the National Park and is a good cruise if you have the time and want to maximize your time out on the water.
-Another great option is the Kenai Fjords National Park Cruise with Fox Island Cruise.
+Another great option is the Kenai Fjords Tours’ National Park Cruise with Fox Island Cruise.
 The stop at Fox Island can be a nice chance to regain your sea legs on a rough day, enjoy barbeque salmon or prime beef, and walk the beach for a few minutes before re-boarding for the rest of the cruise.
 A National Park Ranger is based at Fox Island and provides a presentation in the island’s main lodge.
-Major Marine offers a 7 hour Kenai Fjords National Park Cruise which spends more time out at Tidewater glaciers and leaves at 10:00am.
+Major Marine offers a 7.5 hour Kenai Fjords National Park Cruise which spends more time out at Tidewater glaciers and leaves at 10:00am.

 These tours bring many visitors, both from outside Alaska and local Alaskans, to Kenai Fjords National Park every summer.
 The choice is yours on which cruise you take – just keep in mind that the more time you spend on the water the more chance you have to see wildlife and glaciers!
 If you need advice, we’re here to help guide you to the best choice based on your schedule, meals, and other considerations.